Extractive contest design

-Several papers have considered maximization of the aggregate effort in a class of CSFs.
-CSFs using the following devices have been examined: concave technologies and power technologies\footnote { A concave (power, resp.) technology is a concave (power, resp.) function that transforms efforts.
-The winning probabilities are determined according to the transformed efforts. } in the lottery contest (\cite{Nti2004}); power technologies in the lottery contest (\cite{Michaels1988}); biases multiplying efforts in the lottery contest, (\cite{Franke2013}); biases multiplying efforts with power technologies in the lottery contest and biases multiplying efforts the all-pay auction auction (\cite{Epstein2013});\footnote { \cite{Epstein2011} considered the same class of CSF but a different objective of the contest designer, which is the weighted sum of the aggregate effort and the welfare. } biases multiplying efforts in the lottery contest and the all-pay auction (\cite{Franke2014}); head starts added to efforts in the lottery contest and all-pay auction (\cite{Franke2014a}); biases multiplying efforts given a power technology in the lottery contest (\cite{Ewerhart2017}); biases multiplying efforts and head starts added to efforts in the lottery contest and the all-pay auction (\cite{Franke2018}). \cite{Fang2002} compared the simple lottery contest and the simple all-pay auction.
-Owing to restriction on forms of CSFs, the maximized aggregate effort is not equal to the maximum value except for the above-mentioned results.
-In our paper, because no restriction is imposed on forms of CSFs, the extraction of values is achieved.
+Several papers have considered maximizing aggregate effort in a class of CSFs.
+CSFs with the following devices have been examined: concave technologies\footnote { A concave technology is a concave function that transforms efforts.
+Winning probabilities are determined based on the transformed efforts. } in the lottery contest (\cite{Dasgupta1998}); concave technologies and power technologies\footnote { A power technology is a power function that transforms efforts. } in the lottery contest (\cite{Nti2004}); power technologies in the lottery contest (\cite{Michaels1988}); biases multiplying efforts in the lottery contest (\cite{Franke2013}); biases multiplying efforts with power technologies in the lottery contest and biases multiplying efforts in the all-pay auction (\cite{Epstein2013});\footnote { \cite{Epstein2011} considered the same class of CSF, but a different objective of the contest designer, which is the weighted sum of the aggregate effort and welfare. } biases multiplying efforts in the lottery contest and all-pay auction (\cite{Franke2014}); head starts added to efforts in the lottery contest and all-pay auction (\cite{Franke2014a}); biases multiplying efforts given a power technology in the lottery contest (\cite{Ewerhart2017}); biases multiplying efforts and head starts added to efforts in the lottery contest and all-pay auction (\cite{Franke2018}). \cite{Fang2002} compared the simple lottery contest with the simple all-pay auction.
+Owing to restrictions on the forms of CSFs, the maximized aggregate effort is not equal to the maximum value except for the aforementioned results.
+In our paper, because no restrictions are imposed on the forms of CSFs, the values are extracted.

 Several papers have considered the aggregate effort under asymmetric information.
-In \cite{Kirkegaard2012}, \cite{Perez-Castrillo2016}, \cite{Matros2016}, \cite{Drugov2017} and \cite{Olszewski2020}, the values or the productivities of efforts are private information.
-In our paper, in the observable-value case, the contest designer and contestants know all contestants' values; in the unobservable case, the contest designer knows none of the contestants' values, but contestants know all contestants' values.
+In \cite{Kirkegaard2012}, \cite{Perez-Castrillo2016}, \cite{Matros2016}, \cite{Drugov2017} and \cite{Olszewski2020}, the values or productivities of the efforts are private information.
+In our paper, contestants know the contestants' values; the contest designer knows them in the observable-value case, but not in the unobservable-value case.